3 Golden Rules of Accounting: Unlocking the Secrets of Debit and Credit

 Real Accounts: The Rule for Assets and Possessions

 Real accounts pertain to assets, properties, possessions owned by a business.
 These accounts represent what the business owns, tangible or intangible.
 Unlike personal or nominal accounts, real account balances are not closed at the end of an accounting period; they are carried forward to the next period.
 They appear on the balance sheet.
+A common question is: is cash a permanent account?
+Yes, because it is a real account, its balance persists across periods.

 Real accounts are categorized as: